m5b/ICS32/_sources/notes/wk9_.md

 ## Week 9 Overview

 The lectures for this week will get you ready for assignment 5.
-This week, we will use our in class time for slightly more formal lectures rather than QA.
-So you will not have to watch an pre-recorded lectures this week.
-However, I have included some notes that will prepare you for one of the quirks of moving your journaling program from the command line to the GUI.

 : {ref}`lectures:objectcopy`